DrewHans555/RacketLoopUntangling/README.md

-# SchemeLoopUntangling
+# RacketLoopUntangling
-UntanglingScheme is a program I wrote in Spring 2015 in the Scheme programming language.
+UntanglingRacket is a program I wrote in Spring 2015 in the Racket programming language.

 The program takes in the trip code of a tangled loop and tells the user whether or not the tangled loop can be untangled.
 Untangling is accomplished by first checking the legality of the trip code, searching and removing any type 1 and type 2